 Saying shehechiyanu by an early Kiddush on the second night of Yom Tov

-in any case the theory is not correct and sheheciyanu is always said.
+In any case, the theory is not correct and shehechiyanu is always said.